Kucoin/kucoin-api-docs/source/localizable/index.html.md

 1. Read [Sandbox](#sandbox) to learn how to debug API in a test environment.
 2. Read [REST API](#rest-api) to learn how to build a request.
-3. Read [Time](#time) if you want to make a test request (and receive a sample response) without having to authorize.
+3. Read [Time](#server-time) if you want to make a test request (and receive a sample response) without having to authorize.
+4. Read [Service Status](#service-status) to maintain your trading strategy based on service status
-4. Read [Authentication](#authentication) to learn how to make an authorized request.
+5. Read [Authentication](#authentication) to learn how to make an authorized request.
-5. Read [Inner Transfer](#inner-transfer) to see how to transfer assets.
+6. Read [Inner Transfer](#inner-transfer) to see how to transfer assets.
-6. Read [List Accounts](#list-accounts) to learn how to get the data of your account balance.
+7. Read [List Accounts](#list-accounts) to learn how to get the data of your account balance.
-7. Read [Place a new order](/#place-a-new-order) to see how to place an order.
+8. Read [Place a new order](/#place-a-new-order) to see how to place an order.
-8. Read [Order Book](#get-part-order-book-aggregated) to get a snapshot of the order book.
+9. Read [Order Book](#get-part-order-book-aggregated) to get a snapshot of the order book.
-9. Read [Websocket Feed](#websocket-feed) to learn how to establish a websocket connection.
+10. Read [Websocket Feed](#websocket-feed) to learn how to establish a websocket connection.
-10. Read [Level-2 Market Data](#level-2-market-data) to see how to build a local real-time order book with websocket.
+11. Read [Level-2 Market Data](#level-2-market-data) to see how to build a local real-time order book with websocket.
-11. Read [Account balance notice](#account-balance-notice) to see how to get a private websocket feed and get real time notice of balance changes.
+12. Read [Account balance notice](#account-balance-notice) to see how to get a private websocket feed and get real time notice of balance changes.

 ## Sub-account